umlx5h/LLPlayer/README.md

 <h3 align="center">The media player for language learning.</h3>

-<p align="center">A video player focused on subtitle-related features such as dual subtitles, AI-generated subtitles, real-time OCR, real-time translation, word lookup, and more!</p>
+<p align="center">A video player focused on subtitle-related features such as dual subtitles, AI-generated subtitles, real-time translation, word lookup, and more!</p>

 <p align="center">
 <a href="https://llplayer.com">Website</a> ·